·

 – In 1985 the main reason has been the success of japanese bikes on the

 market.
-Our crisis started in 1980 and we tried to face it reducing production
+Our crisis started in 1980 and we tried to face it reducing

-and of corse the people working for us, until when production was so little
+and of corse the people working for us, until when production was so

 you didn’t have an economical return for the cost of engineering.
 Must

-be said in the motorcycle production every year you have to update models
+be said in the motorcycle production every year you have to update

 and technology.
 Amongst all little Italian motorcycles companies we’ve